 Using a 4x5 field camera, I make long exposures while walking repeatedly towards or around objects.
 I use the beam of a flashlight to carve landscapes out of darkness.
 I look for circumstances in the environment that speak to this yearning and visceral desire to access, obtain, and collect.
 I utilize resources that are perceived as omniscient - such as Google Maps, weather, and flight tracking applications - to fill in the gaps of my experience.

-I think of photography as an investigative tool attempting to crack the code of the elusive.
 My work doesn’t seek to provide answers or make things more attainable, but instead explores the ways in which we attempt to resolve experiences that remain out of reach.